-Bald patches are common in cats.
-Some cats show noticeable balding, while others have a slight thinning of the fur.
-A cat may have a single bald patch or many patches on areas of the body.
+Some cats have visible balding around the eyes, while others have a slight thinning of the fur above the eyes.
+A cat may have a single bald patch or many balding patches on areas of the body.

-In most cases, facial alopecia is not a cause for concern.
-Facial hair loss in cats is often part of the process of aging.
+Facial hair loss in cats is often due to the aging process.
 As a cat grows, the same amount of hair on its body begins to spread out, causing the hair to thin in some areas.
-However, if you notice any itching, lesions on the skin or redness, seek veterinary help as it may indicate that there’s an underlying health condition.
+There are exceptions to the rule, though.

 1) Facial Alopecia

-Facial alopecia or preauricular (meaning before the ear region) alopecia is a normal aging process in cats that typically occurs on the head, above the eyes and between the eyes and ears.
+Facial alopecia or preauricular alopecia (meaning before the ear region) is a normal part of the aging process in cats.
+It typically occurs on the head, above the eyes, and between the eyes and ears.

-This type of hair thinning in cats is neither a medical disorder, nor a disease.
-Facial alopecia is most prominent in shorthaired varieties with dark hair after the age of 1 or 2.
+Hair thinning is neither a medical disorder nor a disease.
+Facial alopecia is most prominent in shorthaired cats with dark hair after the age of 1 or 2.

 Kittens have the same hair density all over their bodies.
 As they grow, certain regions may appear to thin out.
 This thinning of the fur may continue until the cat reaches 3 years of age.

-Since facial alopecia is considered normal, there is no treatment for it.
-However, if you notice other signs of a skin condition, such as scratching or lesions, your cat’s bald patches may be a result of a condition that requires medical attention.
+Since facial alopecia is considered normal, there is no treatment.
+However, if you notice other signs of a skin condition, such as scratching or lesions, your cat’s bald patches may be a result of a medical condition.

 2) Hereditary Hair Loss

-Some cats lose hair on areas near the eyes or ears because of their genetics.
-Apart from the transfer of genes that lead to bald patches in cats, there is no underlying cause for genetic hair loss in cats.
+Some cats lose hair on areas near the eyes or ears because of their genes.
+Apart from the transfer of genes that lead to bald patches in cats, there is no underlying cause of genetic hair loss in cats.

-Because it does not bother a cat or cause any itchiness or irritation, there is no treatment for it.
-There is also no treatment for stopping genetic hair loss or encouraging it to grow back.
+It does not bother a cat or cause any itchiness or irritation.
+There is no treatment for stopping genetic hair loss, or encouraging it to grow back.

-Some breeds of cats that are more susceptible to genetic hair loss include:
+Some breeds of cats that are more susceptible include:

 - Devon Rex

-Ringworm is also referred to as dermatophytosis and is common in younger cats.
-Older cats may suffer from ringworm due to stress caused by moving away from home, a new family member, loss of a family member, a dominant cat or a bullying dog.
+Older cats may get ringworm due to stress caused by moving home, a new family member, bereavement, a dominant cat, or a bullying dog.
 Another common cause is not maintaining proper hygiene in your home.

-In most cases, ringworm is a self-limiting condition, so your cat’s immune system will work to restore its skin back to its normal condition, and the hair will grow back when the skin is healthy.
+In most cases, ringworm is a self-limiting condition, so your cat’s immune system will work to restore its skin back to its normal condition.
+The hair will then grow back when the skin is healthy.

-Ringworm can often be resolved without the use of medication by removing the cause of the stress, controlling your cat’s diet and taking steps to improve your cat’s immune system health.
+Ringworm can often be resolved without the use of medication.
+This is achieved by removing the cause of the stress, controlling your cat’s diet, and taking steps to improve your cat’s immune system health.

-If your cat has a severe case of ringworm, your vet may administer an antifungal treatment designed for cats.
+If your cat has a severe case of ringworm, your vet may administer an antifungal treatment.
 The antifungal is commonly in the form of a topical cream (Itraconazole) or an oral pill (Griseofulvin).

 4) Ear Mites